sir-maniac/GreenWithEnvy2/CONTRIBUTING.md

 To submit a pull request, you have to fork this repository and fill the PR template.
 When you want to submit a pull request, remember to:
 - follow this project's code style
-- check for PyLint and Mypy errors
+- check for Pyright/Pylance and Mypy errors